Need more than what you see in this guide?

-It's important to cite sources you used in your research for several reasons:
+It's important to cite sources used in research for several reasons:

 A citation should be used when content that did not originate with you is used to support your writing.